wustat/rjaf/README.md

 can obtain regularized averages by 5 treatment arms and acquire the optimal assignment.

-Our algorithm returns a tibble named `forest.reg`, with individual IDs, optimal treatment arms identified (`trt.rjaf`), predicted optimal outcomes (`Y.rjaf`), and treatment arm clusters (`clus.rjaf`).
-As counterfactual outcomes present, they are also included in the tibble (`Y.cf`).
+Our algorithm returns a list named `forest.reg`, which includes two tibbles named `res` and `counterfactuals`. `res` contains individual IDs, optimal treatment arms identified (`trt.rjaf`), predicted optimal outcomes (`Y.rjaf`), and treatment arm clusters (`clus.rjaf`).
+As counterfactual outcomes present, they are also included in `res` as `Y.cf`. `counterfactuals` contains estimated counterfactual outcomes from every treatment arm.

 ``` r
 library(magrittr)